-(In dollars, except tabular amounts, which are expressed in thousands of dollars)
+(In dollars, except amounts in the tables which are in thousands of dollars)

 3 - SIGNIFICANT ACCOUNTING POLICIES (Continued)

 Tangible capital assets and intangible assets

 Tangible capital assets and intangible assets acquired are recorded at cost.
 When the Organization receives contributions of tangible capital assets or intangible assets, the asset cost is determined to be equal to its fair value at the contribution date plus all costs directly attributable to the acquisition of the tangible capital assets or intangible assets, or at a nominal value if fair value cannot be reasonably determined.